cladam/cladam.github.io/_projects/tbdflow.md

 tbdflow complete -t release -n "2.1.0"
 ```

-### 4. Misc commands
+#### Misc commands

 `tbdflow` has a couple of commands that can be beneficial to use but they are not part of the workflow, they are for inspecting the state of the repository.

-**Examples:**

 ```bash
 # Does a pull, shows latest changes to main branch, and warns about stale branches.